Santahamina

 Santahamina (Sandhamn) is an island and neighbourhood of Eastern Helsinki, Finland.
 At present it is a military base housing the Guard Jaeger Regiment, making access restricted.
 The Finnish National Defence University (NDU) is also located on the island.
+The C-Lion1 undersea cable comes ashore at Santahamina.

 Santahamina housed before 2007 a mediumwave broadcasting station used by Yle for broadcasting on 558 kHz with 100 kW.

 Politics

 Results of the 2011 Finnish parliamentary election in Santahamina: